AndreaFalanti/popnas/README.md

 **Others**:
 - **accuracy_predictor_ensemble_units**: defines the number of models used in the accuracy predictor (ensemble).
-- **predictions_batch_size**: defines the batch size used when performing both time and accuracy predictions in controller update step (predictions about cell expansions for blocks b+1).
+- **predictions_batch_size**: defines the batch size used when performing both time and accuracy predictions in the controller update step (predictions about cell expansions for blocks b+1).
 Incrementing it should decrease the prediction time linearly, up to a certain point, defined by hardware resources used.
 - **save_children_weights**: if _true_, best weights of each child neural network are saved in log folder.